foundinblank/2019-ntid-data-workshop/RStudio_Setup.md

 To set up:
 1. Use the link I've emailed you.
 It starts with `https://rstudio.cloud/...`.
-2. Set up your RStudio Cloud account.
+1. Set up your RStudio Cloud account.
+1. Log in.
+Look at the "Spaces" on the left.
+Click on "NTID Data Science Workshop"
-3. You should be in a workspace named "NTID Data Science Workshop" with one project called "Workshop Setup."
+1. Now you're in the NTID workspace.
+It should have one project called "Workshop Setup."
-4. Click on the blue "Start" button to deploy and open the R project.
+1. Click on the blue "Start" button next to it to deploy and open the R project.
-5. In the lower-right pane, click on `01_rstudio_setup.R`.
+1. In the lower-right pane, click on `01_rstudio_setup.R`.
-6. To make sure your R instance works, follow the instructions in that file.
+1. To make sure your R instance works, follow the instructions in that file.

 *Or...you know, just watch the gif.
 Give it some time to load, it's a big baby :baby:.*